 If you do feed them items on this list, then you may see a reduction in the number of eggs they produce, or worse yet, run the risk of them getting sick.

-Overall, the vast majority of your leftovers will be perfectly safe to feed your flock, but watch out for the following:
+Overall, the vast majority of your leftovers will be perfectly safe to feed your flock, however, not the following foods.

 - Moldy or rotten food is an absolute no go as we said.
 Over-ripe fruits and veggies are fine, but once it’s turned moldy, they shouldn’t be eating it.

-- You must avoid salty food, as much as possible.
+- Avoid salty food, as much as possible.
 Some salt is okay, but heavily salted food can be deadly.

 - Avocado skins and pits should be avoided as they contain the toxin, persin.
 The fleshy part can be given to chickens in moderation.